pdfix/pdfix-autotag-deepdoctection/README.md

 ### Deepdoctection

-To install deepdoctection follow steps on https://github.com/deepdoctection/deepdoctection
+To install deepdoctection follow the steps on https://github.com/deepdoctection/deepdoctection#installation